hudaMohamed1994/banquemisr.challenge05/README.md

 integrate Koin for dependency injection to streamline object creation and management Add OkHttp interceptor to manage API key securely for all network requests Use Jetpack Compose For Reactive UI
+Implement Coroutines for handling asynchronous operations such as network requests